jgarnet/object-expressions-js/README.md

 });
 ```

 Regular expressions are supported &amp; must be wrapped in forward-slashes if they contain reserved symbols or keywords.
-If forward-slashes need to be used inside of a regular expression, they must be escaped using a back-slash.
+If forward-slashes need to be used inside a regular expression, they must be escaped using a back-slash.

 `$url LIKE /\/products\/.*/` `$status LIKE /PROCESSED AND SHIPPED/` `$status LIKE /(SUCCESS|ERROR)/`